Filling Out FAFSA for Divorced Parents

 There are many other sources that could help a student obtain funding for tuition, books, and living expenses.
 When filling out the FAFSA, students are applying for federal financial aid.
 This includes federal student loans, the federal work-study program, and some federal grants.

-Some colleges also use information provided on the FAFSA to determine awards from some scholarships.
-Federal aid is provided on a first-come first-served basis so it can potentially be helpful to file your FAFSA early.
+Some colleges also use information provided on the FAFSA to determine awards for scholarships.
+Federal aid is provided on a first-come first-served basis, so it can potentially be helpful to file your FAFSA early.
 Check out even more detailed information in SoFi’s FAFSA guide.

 Federal student loans can be either subsidized or unsubsidized.